ACCADA's outpatient treatment services are tailored to meet you where you are and provide support along your journey.

 Additional services offered by ACCADA include intensive outpatient treatment and residential treatment.
 Medication-assisted treatment options are provided through referrals to our trusted partners.

 Individual counseling clients receive an open ear, empathy, and encouragement.
 Our counselors use evidence-based techniques, relaxation, and other needed interventions to help educate, guide, and move clients to a better mental and emotional state.

 Together with your counselor, you will create a treatment plan and agree to that plan for how often counseling sessions are needed.

-For those who may want or need more face-to-face time with a counselor, group counseling is available as a supplemental service.
-Clients work together with other individuals who are still early in their own sobriety to heal emotionally and mentally.
+Individuals struggling with substance misuse may want or need more face-to-face time with a counselor, so group counseling is available as a supplement to individual counseling.
+Clients work together with their peers who are also committed to their recovery to heal emotionally and mentally.

 The Ashland County Jail provides treatment services while someone is incarcerated.
 Both group and individual counseling are offered while in jail, and Community Linkage and MAT services are available when they are being released.